umernazeer/expo/docs/pages/versions/unversioned/workflow/configuration.md

 ### `"facebookAutoLogAppEventsEnabled"`

 Whether the Facebook SDK log app events automatically.
-If you don't set this property, Facebook's default will be used.
+If you don't set this property, Facebook's default will be used (at the time of writing this doc: `true`).
 (Applicable only to standalone apps.)

 > Note that Facebook SDK must be initialized for app events to work.
 You may autoinitialize Facebook SDK by setting `facebookAutoInitEnabled` to `true`.